MCDReforged/MCDReforged/docs/source/plugin_dev/classes/PluginServerInterface.rst

     def register_command(self, root_node: Literal) -> None

-Register an command for the current plugin
+Register a command for the current plugin

 Parameter *root_node*: The root node of your command tree.
 It should be a ``Literal`` node